15 Tips for a Successful Summer Camping Trip

 • Fill a spray bottle with cool water and mist yourself or the inside of the tent to create a cool mist.

-By following these additional tips, you can have a safe and enjoyable camping experience in hot weather.
 Remember to plan, stay hydrated, and take precautions to protect yourself from the sun and heat.
 With the proper preparation, you can make the most of your summer camping trip and create lasting memories.

 How Hot Is Too Hot For Camping?